timmybo5/simple-weapon-base/README.md

 * In multiplayer world models are positioned weird for others (possible engine bug)
 * Multiplayer has an object null reference error
   * WeaponBase.cs, Line 326: `if ( !string.IsNullOrEmpty( clipInfo.MuzzleFlashParticle ) )`
-  * Could be cause by incorrect networking of clipInfo
+  * Could be caused by incorrect networking of clipInfo

 ## Deatchmatch Elements
 For now some deathmatch dependencies are included as the base uses the inventory and hud elements from the deathmatch gamemode.